-c.
-Area Three (2023): (A) For the tax year 2023, all properties that fall in the Southeast Corner of Fisher County that lies South of Hwy 180 E. and East of Hwy 70 S. This includes all rural land, rural improvements, residential properties, as well as all residential and commercial properties in the boundaries of the Unincorporated Townships of Longworth and Eskota.
-Additionally, any minerals, industrial, utility, or personal properties that fall in the boundaries of Fisher County.

-(B) For the tax year 2023, all properties that fall in the Southwest Corner of Fisher County that lies South of Hwy 180 W. and West of Hwy 70 S. This includes all rural land, rural improvements, and residential properties within the described area.
-Additionally any minerals, industrial, utility, or personal properties that fall in the boundaries of Fisher County.

-- \\Note: all income producing personal property within the CAD is appraised on an annual basis, regardless of its location.\\ - 2.
+- c.
+Area Three (2025): (A) For the tax year 2025, all properties that fall in the Northeast Corner of Fisher County that lies North of Hwy 180 E. and East Hwy 70 N. This includes all rural land, rural improvements, residential properties, and commercial properties that fall in the boundaries of the Unincorporated Township of Royston.
+Additionally all minerals, industrial, utility, or personal properties that might fall within the boundaries of Fisher County. - (B) For the tax year 2025, all properties that fall in the Northwest Corner of Fisher County that lies North of Hwy 180 W. and West Hwy 70 N. This includes all rural land, rural improvements, residential properties, and commercial properties.
+Additionally all minerals, industrial, utility, or personal properties that fall within the boundaries of Fisher County. - \\Note: all income producing personal property within the CAD is appraised on an annual basis, regardless of its location.\\ - 2.
 Annual Ratio Reports: In addition to the three year cycle stated above, ratio studies shall be performed annually to determine areas or categories of properties within the CAD which need to be reappraised within the current year based on sales ratios.
 Any areas or categories whose ratios are above or below statutory requirements shall be reappraised in the current year regardless of the area in which they are located. - 3.
 Market Areas Defined: Fisher CAD has specific market areas.
 Each school district is a market area and each city/town is a market area.
 Fisher CAD has the following market areas: Rotan CISD (rural), Hamlin ISD (rural), Roby CISD (rural), Sweetwater ISD (rural), Trent ISD (rural), Roscoe ISD (rural), Hermleigh ISD (rural), City of Roby, and City of Rotan.